 Green Beans with Bacon and Onion for a Gluten-Free Thanksgiving Dinner

-It’s so easy is to make, and it’s naturally gluten-free.
+This green bean recipe is so easy is to make, and it’s naturally gluten-free.
 It’s also a dish that looks good, tastes good, and travels well.
-Actually, it doesn’t even need to “travel,” since you can also cook it quickly at the destination, without a lot of fuss.
+Actually, it doesn’t even need to “travel,” since you can easily cook it quickly at the destination, without a lot of fuss.

-Cook green beans in a small amount of water with salt.
+Cook green beans in a covered saucepan in a small amount of water with salt, about 10-12 minutes.

-Meanwhile, cook the bacon until crisp.
+Meanwhile, cook the bacon until crisp (about 10 minutes).
 Drain and crumble.

-Spray a small pan with the oil spray and saute the chopped onion until tender.
-You could use bacon drippings instead, but don’t use too much or the beans will be greasy.
+Spray a small skillet with the oil spray and saute the chopped onion until tender, about 5-8 minutes. .

 Drain the green beans.